bbauska/W3Cx-5of5/README.md

 JavaScript comes with a set of predefined objects or built-in objects such as Math, String, Date and so on.
-For developers that already know the Java language\... or C#, you can imagine this more like a class from the developer\'s kit, a class that is provided by the language itself.
+For developers that already know the Java language&#41; or C#, you can imagine this more like a class from the developer&apos;s kit, a class that is provided by the language itself.
 The consequence of this is that on all the objects you manipulate in JavaScript, you will be able to use a predefined set of methods and properties that will be inherited from this predefined object.
-On all the objects you manipulate, you will be able to use a method called "**toString()**" that is very similar to what we\'ve got in the Java language.
+On all the objects you manipulate, you will be able to use a method called "**toString()**" that is very similar to what we&apos;ve got in the Java language.
 Another method is called "**valueOf()**" that will just return the value of the object.
-Let\'s take an example with first an array.
+Let&apos;s take an example with first an array.

-Here, we\'ve got the array "t", that contains: 1, 2 and 3.
+Here, we&apos;ve got the array "t", that contains: 1, 2 and 3.
 If I type the name of the array in the devtool console, it calls behind the scene "valueOf()".
-It\'s the same thing as if I typed: "**t.valueOf()**".
+It&apos;s the same thing as if I typed: "**t.valueOf()**".
 If I try to print the value of "t" using "**console.log()**" for example: if I do: "**console.log(t.toString())**", in that case, it will return the value of "t" as a string and not as an array.